fightmegg/riot-api/README.md

 const champs = await ddragon.champion.all();
 ```

 Just like the main API, we have full TypeScript typings for DDragon endpoints.
+Please note we **do not** support caching for DDragon endpoints.

 ## TypeScript typing